krakgma2000/GAN_Building_Designs/README.md

     script_cluster.py  <-- .py file wich was used to be executed in the cluster (the same as "script.pynb" but modified in order to work in the cluster) script_cluster.sh  <-- bash script to load the .py file into the cluster

-    arcDataset  <-- inside each of the following folders, you can find a ".mat" file containing a data structure called "data" with all the images of the corresponding class
+    arcDataset  <-- inside this folder, you will find a link to a google drive folder in which you will have access to the following folders.
+For each of them, you will find a ".mat" file containing a data structure called "data" with all the images of the corresponding class

         house
         church_historical